The Guide

 FDIS was founded in 2002 as the international division of Fudan University's affiliated high school and sits on Guoquan Road in Yangpu, a long way from the standard Pudong and Hongqiao expat clusters.
 WASC accredited, IB authorised in 2010, around 400 students from more than 20 countries across Grades 1 to 12.
 Admission requires foreign passport and Shanghai residence permit.
 The 2023 IBDP cohort hit a 100 percent pass rate with an average just under 39.5, well above the global mean.

 Families who pick FDIS value the academic seriousness, the Mandarin immersion built into daily life, and the connection to Fudan University's wider environment.
-The trade-off is the modest facilities footprint and a thinner co-curricular offer than the big Pudong and Puxi international schools.
-The natural fit is families who actively want exposure to a Chinese host school and English-Chinese bilingual fluency, rather than those looking for a full international-bubble experience.
+Facilities are modest and the co-curricular offer is thinner than at the big Pudong and Puxi international schools.
+The school suits families who actively want exposure to a Chinese host school and English-Chinese bilingual fluency, rather than those looking for a full international-bubble experience.

-- One r/shanghai parent calls the primary section "a great primary school" and one of the cheaper international options in the city.
+• One parent calls the primary section "a great primary school" and one of the cheaper international options in the city.

-- Recurring framing in r/Internationalteachers and r/shanghai is "tier-2/3," reflecting how the school is benchmarked against Shanghai's flagship internationals.
+• Recurring framing among parents and teachers is "tier-2/3," reflecting how the school is benchmarked against Shanghai's flagship internationals.